rclone/rclone/docs/content/flags.md

       --local-no-preallocate                                     Disable preallocation of disk space for transferred files --local-no-set-modtime                                     Disable setting modtime
-      --local-no-sparse                                          Disable sparse files for multi-thread downloads --local-no-unicode-normalization                           Don't apply unicode normalization to paths and filenames (Deprecated)
-      --local-nounc string                                       Disable UNC (long path names) conversion on Windows --local-zero-size-links                                    Assume the Stat size of links is zero (and read them instead)
+      --local-no-sparse                                          Disable sparse files for multi-thread downloads --local-nounc string                                       Disable UNC (long path names) conversion on Windows --local-unicode-normalization                              Apply unicode NFC normalization to paths and filenames --local-zero-size-links                                    Assume the Stat size of links is zero (and read them instead) (Deprecated)
       --mailru-check-hash                                        What should copy do if file checksum is mismatched or invalid (default true)
       --mailru-encoding MultiEncoder                             This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --mailru-pass string                                       Password (obscured)
       --mailru-speedup-enable                                    Skip full upload if there is another file with same data hash. (default true)
       --mailru-speedup-file-patterns string                      Comma separated list of file name patterns eligible for speedup (put by hash). (default "*.mkv,*.avi,*.mp4,*.mp3,*.zip,*.gz,*.rar,*.pdf")
-      --mailru-speedup-max-disk SizeSuffix                       This option allows you to disable speedup (put by hash) for large files (default 3G)
+      --mailru-speedup-max-disk SizeSuffix                       This option allows you to disable speedup (put by hash) for large files (default 3Gi)
-      --mailru-speedup-max-memory SizeSuffix                     Files larger than the size given below will always be hashed on disk. (default 32M)
+      --mailru-speedup-max-memory SizeSuffix                     Files larger than the size given below will always be hashed on disk. (default 32Mi)
       --mailru-user string                                       User name (usually email)
       --mega-debug                                               Output more debug from Mega.
       --mega-encoding MultiEncoder                               This sets the encoding for the backend. (default Slash,InvalidUtf8,Dot)